 - Avoid uneven surfaces if possible.
 Avoid steps or curbs with ice on them.

-- Report any untreated services to Maintenance and Facilities.
+- Report any untreated surfaces to Maintenance and Facilities.
 Help us keep you safe!